Gabeaya/Capstone/Readme.md

 * 11:50: Begin researching background gradients and how to animate them
 * 12:00: Lunch Time
 * 2:30: Continue Styling research
+* 3:00: Follow along with the friendly eats repo that shows you how to make a grocery list with firebase as a backend.

 ### Capstone Proposal:
 https://docs.google.com/document/d/1LykrQr7UodJ-JeZIuWyBzwbUUhCtJRqvow6uYm4QsW4/edit?usp=sharing